How to Enjoy Healthy Skin With Lupus

 For patients who deal with lupus, skin changes become almost as common as changes in the weather.
-As your Wilsonville skin doctor, our team at the Dermatology Clinic understand the frustration many patients with lupus feel when it comes to keeping their skin looking and feeling its best.
-Fortunately, you can help to better protect your skin and cover-up some of the blemishes causes by lupus by using the following tips.
+As your Wilsonville skin doctor, our team at Valley View Dermatology understands the frustration many patients with lupus feel when it comes to keeping their skin looking and feeling its best.
+Fortunately, you can help to better protect your skin and cover-up some of the blemishes cause by lupus by using the following tips.

 Don’t Underestimate the Need to Protect Your Skin from the Sun

 Exposure to UV rays can often trigger skin problems for patients with lupus, such as a butterfly-shaped rash that develops across the cheeks and nose.
 UV rays can also trigger patches of raised sores or even make symptoms of the disease worse.